RE-DOCTOR-AI/Android-SDK-Documentation/README.md

 3. Age (years)
 4. Gender (1 - Male, 2 - Female).
 We are sorry to ask you to chose only between those two numbers but calculations are depend on them.

-You can see it here (line 38-47 in the “main  class MainActivity : AppCompatActivity()” code snippet above).
+You can see it here https://github.com/RE-DOCTOR-AI/Android-SDK-Documentation/blob/main/app/src/main/java/tvs/sdk/MainActivity.kt#L35
 In case you have imperial measurement system in your apps you can convert that data to metric as we’re doing in our sample apps.
 ```kotlin
 vsp = VitalSignsProcessor(
             User(